-Microsoft Teams is the hub for teamwork in Office 365 and a great way to keep your organization connected – especially when they need to be remote.
+Microsoft Teams is the hub for teamwork in Microsoft 365 and a great way to keep your organization connected – especially when they need to be remote.
 Here are some basic tips for getting organized and making the most of Teams in your company.

 1. Start simple